A Scalable Multi-Task Model for Virtual Sensors

 \section{Results}

-\crefname{section}{sec.}{secs.} The overarching goal of our experiments is to investigate the feasibility of a unified virtual sensor foundation model.
+\crefname{section}{sec.}{secs.} \crefname{appendix}{app.}{app.} The overarching goal of our experiments is to investigate the feasibility of a unified virtual sensor model.
 First, we demonstrate efficiency and superior scaling properties (\cref{sec:main_experiment}).
 In particular, we investigate efficiency gains through focusing only on relevant input signals (\cref{sec:input_sparsity}) and through flexibly predicting a subset of virtual sensors (\cref{sec:output_selection}).
 We then explore the scaling of our unified model to hundreds of virtual sensors (\cref{sec:results_scaling}) and highlight explainability benefits of our architecture (\cref{sec:explainability}).
-Finally, we investigate efficient training techniques (\cref{results:efficient_training_new}). \crefname{section}{section}{sections}
+Finally, we investigate \mbox{efficient training techniques (\cref{results:efficient_training_new}) including transfer learning (\cref{appendix:transfer_learning}).} \crefname{section}{section}{sections} \crefname{appendix}{appendix}{appendices}